BrahianVT/Data-Pipeline/README.md

 * A Destination

 Complex data pipelines include another tasks which involke a lot of systems, technologies and platforms such as Apache Hive and products
-of Microsoft or Amazon, but for our example just I will cover the three steps above, a source( a data like on the net), the processing steps to
+of Microsoft or Amazon, but for our example just I will cover the three steps above, a source(data from a source in internet), the processing steps to
 clean the data and get or create new data from it data and the destination a database.

 ## Data PipeLine Solution